Before you volunteer: read & sign the WFF Code of Conduct

 - Making a submission to or rejection of harassment the basis of any employment decision.

 - Creating a work environment that is intimidating, hostile, abusive, or offensive because of the display or circulation of offensive written materials, unwelcome conversations, suggestions, requests, demands, or physical contacts.

 The very nature of harassment makes it difficult to detect unless the problem is reported.
-Staff members or volunteers experiencing harassment, therefore, should immediately report the incident to Human Resources.
-If the issue pertains to or originated with HR, concerns should be addressed to the Executive Director.
+Staff members or volunteers experiencing harassment, therefore, should immediately report the incident to a supervisor.
+If the concern pertains to a supervisor, please consult Human Resources at firstname.lastname@example.org.
+If the issue pertains to or originated with HR, concerns should be addressed to the Executive Director, Kelley Conway.
 Any supervisor who sees or hears about conduct that may constitute harassment under this policy must immediately contact Human Resources.

 Complaints will be treated as confidentially as possible in light of WFF's need to fully investigate the matter and take appropriate corrective action.
 In all cases, great care will be taken to preserve the dignity and privacy of the persons involved.
 Staff members or volunteers who report harassment or who assist in the investigation of a complaint of harassment will not be subject to retaliation or reprisals as a result of the report or assistance.